heycece/heycece/README.md

 I'm Carina from the Philippines 🇵🇭 and currently based in Sydney 🇦🇺

+- 👩🏻‍🎓 I hold an undergraduate degree in 📈 Applied Economics from DLSU-Manila 🏹 and a graduate degree in ⚙️ Data Science from Macquarie University 🇦🇺
 - 🛠 Software I've used and currently using:
   - `STATA` for my undergraduate research on `Private vs Public Healthcare Preference for Filipinos` and `Exploratory Data Analysis on Own Loan Service In-App`
       -  which were both nominated for best papers